Ukraine: EU foreign ministers slam Russian attacks on civilians | DW | 04.03.2022

 A statement on the Council of the European Union's website said the ministers "will hold a discussion on the conflict that erupted after the Russian military aggression against Ukraine on 24 February 2022."

-"With his war against Ukraine (Putin) is also driving his own country into ruin,'' Baerbock said.
+"With his war against Ukraine [Putin] is also driving his own country into ruin,'' said Baerbock.

 At the same meeting, Borrell, when questioned about possible sanctions on the Russian oil and gas sector, said that "everything remains on the table."